tonarii/DashboardiSpindle/README.md

 V 1.0.4

-ps: i'm not a dev, so the code is not clean and there's still unnecessary stuff inside.
+ps : i'm not a dev, so the code is not clean and there's still unnecessary stuff inside.
 Might clean that in the future, or might not ^^

 ## Licensing